 Nocatee, a St. Johns County community of roughly 15,000 in Northeast Florida, is part of the statewide Florida College System affected by the new admission restriction.

 The board voted to allow only those "lawfully present" in the United States to enroll at state colleges.
 Each college's board of trustees must now adopt policies ensuring applicants attest that they are a citizen or are in the country lawfully prior to admission, and students must provide documentation of citizenship or lawful presence before enrolling.
-The board also approved a separate amendment banning undocumented students from Florida's adult education programs, which provide GED preparation.

-An estimated 8,000 undocumented students graduate from high school in Florida annually, and more than 49,000 undocumented students are enrolled in Florida colleges, according to the Higher Ed Immigration Portal.
 The new rule does not apply to Florida's 12 public universities, which are governed separately by the Florida Board of Governors; that board has taken its own steps toward a similar restriction, with a final vote expected in the coming months.